zizisoft/gitlock/architecture.md

 If it has multiple parents, the diff is based on the first parent.
 So it's better to set the first parent to be that giving the smallest diff.

-Similar to the full format, if there's no diff (committed using `--allow-empty`), then there should be no diff lines (also no empty line after it).
+If there's no diff (committed using `--allow-empty`), then the diff should be a single line with the content `no-diff`.

 Code Terminology
 ================